Linus and Lucy: A Charlie Brown Christmas (1965)

+The iconic dance sequence in A Charlie Brown Christmas.
+"Linus and Lucy" gained its greatest exposure through the special and became closely identified with the scene.

 In preparation for the 1965 television special A Charlie Brown Christmas, Guaraldi re-recorded "Linus and Lucy" with a different rhythm section that featured Fred Marshall on bass and Jerry Granelli on drums.
 This session, held at Whitney Studio in Glendale, California, produced a sharper and more percussive arrangement with a quicker tempo and a stronger rhythmic attack.
 The version is featured prominently during the special's now-iconic dance sequence, where the Peanuts characters perform solo dance routines on stage.
 The bridge section of the composition underscores the moment when Snoopy jumps onto Schroeder's piano, adding syncopated intensity to the scene.

 While the televised version differs slightly in tone and performance, the original 1964 trio version remains the most widely released and recognized recording, featured on multiple compilation albums and included on the soundtrack for A Charlie Brown Christmas.

 It's the Great Pumpkin, Charlie Brown (1966)

 A new arrangement was recorded in October 1966 for the Halloween special It's the Great Pumpkin, Charlie Brown.
 This version was taped at Desilu Studios in Hollywood and featured an expanded ensemble including Emmanuel Klein (trumpet), John Gray (guitar), and Ronald Lang (woodwinds), in addition to Guaraldi's rhythm section.
 The session was conducted by John Scott Trotter.

 The new arrangement features a lyrical flute played by Lang, which appears during the special's wordless opening sequence.
 The music underscores a scene in which Linus and Lucy visit a pumpkin patch, establishing an airy, autumnal mood.
 This version of the piece was later reused in the 1969 feature film A Boy Named Charlie Brown and served as a template for other specials, including He's Your Dog, Charlie Brown and It Was a Short Summer, Charlie Brown.
 The same recording was also featured in the 1979 public service announcement Charlie Brown Clears the Air.